GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ### Communications

-Err on the side of overcommunication about deploys: the steps as they are happening.
+Err on the side of overcommunication about deploys: make sure to post in the steps in Slack as they are happening.

 Especially overcommunicate about off-cycle/mid-cycle deploys, as they are considered being scheduled, and can release changes before expected.

 ## Deploy Guide